greydanus/greydanus.github.io/assets/2020-11-06-scaling-down.markdown

 Yet in spite of its historical significance, MNIST has three notable shortcomings.
 First, it does a poor job of differentiating between linear, nonlinear, and translation-invariant models.
 For example, logistic, MLP, and CNN benchmarks obtain 94, 99+, and 99+% accuracy on it.
 This makes it hard to measure the contribution of a CNN's spatial priors or to judge the relative effectiveness of different regularization schemes.
 Second, it is somewhat large for a toy dataset.
 Each input example is a 784-dimensional vector and thus it takes a non-trivial amount of computation to perform hyperparameter searches or debug a metalearning loop.
 Third, MNIST is hard to hack.
 The ideal toy dataset should be procedurally generated so that researchers can smoothly vary parameters such as background noise, translation, and resolution.

+In order to address these shortcomings, we propose the MNIST-1D dataset.
+It is a minimalist, low-memory, and low-compute alternative to MNIST, designed for exploratory deep learning research where rapid iteration is a priority.
+Training examples are 20 times smaller but they are still better at measuring the difference between 1) linear and nonlinear classifiers and 2) models with and without spatial inductive biases (eg. translation invariance).
+The dataset is procedurally generated but still permits analogies to real-world digit classification.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:50%; min-width:250px; display: inline-block; vertical-align: top;">
     <img src="/assets/scaling-down/overview_a.png" style="width:100%">
-    <div style="text-align: left; padding:6px;padding-bottom: 20px;">Visualizing the construction of the MNIST-1D dataset.
+    <div style="text-align: left;padding-bottom: 20px;">Visualizing the construction of the MNIST-1D dataset.
 Like MNIST, the classifier's objective is to determine which digit is present in the input.
 Unlike MNIST, each example is a one-dimensional sequence of points.
 To generate an example, we begin with a digit template and then randomly pad, translate, and transform it.</div>
   </div>
   <div style="width:49.4%; min-width:250px; display: inline-block; vertical-align: top;">
     <img src="/assets/scaling-down/overview_b.png" style="width:100%">
-    <div style="text-align:left; padding:6px;">Visualizing the performance of common models on the MNIST-1D dataset.
-Whereas most ML models perform within a few percent accuracy on MNIST, this dataset separates them cleanly according to whether they use nonlinear features or not (logistic regression vs. MLP) or whether htey have spatial inductive biases (MLP vs. CNN).</div>
+    <div style="text-align:left;">Visualizing the performance of common models on the MNIST-1D dataset.
+Whereas most ML models perform within a few percent accuracy on MNIST, this dataset separates them cleanly according to whether they use nonlinear features or not (logistic regression vs. MLP) or whether they have spatial inductive biases (MLP vs. CNN).</div>
   </div>
 </div>

-In order to address these shortcomings, we propose the MNIST-1D dataset.
-It is a minimalist, low-memory, and low-compute alternative to MNIST, designed for exploratory deep learning research where rapid iteration is a priority.
-Training examples are 20 times smaller but they are still better at measuring the difference between 1) linear and nonlinear classifiers and 2) models with and without spatial inductive biases (eg. translation invariance).
-The dataset is procedurally generated but still permits analogies to real-world digit classification.

 ## Context